Mussolini's willing followers? The Italians devoted to Fascism and the duce

 Despite what was later claimed, in reality countless Italians had for many years been strongly committed to the regime and above all to the duce.
 The fact that dozens and sometimes hundreds of people every day still visit Mussolini’s tomb in his home town of Predappio and sign their names in the register (often with passionate dedications) shows that the ‘myth’ of the duce has still not disappeared.

-Christopher Duggan, who died earlier this year, was professor of Italian history at the University of Reading and the author of Fascist Voices: An Intimate History of Mussolini’s Italy (Bodley Head, 2012).
+Christopher Duggan died in 2015.
+He was professor of Italian history at the University of Reading and the author of Fascist Voices: An Intimate History of Mussolini’s Italy (Bodley Head, 2012)